aabriism/aabriism.github.io/index.md

 **We value the emotional and the rational in people.**  We do not sacrifice one for the other.
 We do not require people to be rational to be atheists, but we do not accept all forms of irrationality as desirable within an individual or a society.

-## Central Practices
+### Central Practices
 There are two central practices in Aabriism.
 First: *Don't give money to anybody who claims to be collecting it on behalf of Aabriism.*

 We've seen this too many times with religions.
 Just don't do it.
 If an aabriist group wishes to promote a particular project to "make something better", then they may request donations for that project, and if you are considering giving, you must decide based purely upon the merits of the project.
 You should never, ever give money to somebody who claims to be a representative of Aabrism for the good of Aabriism

-Second:  The Central Belief, Central Values, and Central Practices are Central Tenants common to all forms of Aabriism.
-We practice *Discussion within the Scope of the Central Tenants*. to enrichen the experience of being an Aabriist, and to help each other.
+Second:   We practice *Discussion within the Scope of the Central Tenants*. to enrichen the experience of being an Aabriist, and to help each other.
 Everyone can contribute and everyone can choose their own wisdom from among the discussions.

 ## Discussions